All Episodes

 When diversity manuals in Omaha, Nebraska are being paid for out of the federal budget in Washington, why would anybody think you could actually get a real world figure on what that costs?

-And that's why the other thing we need, by the way, is actually to to stop monkeying around with this.
+And that's why the other thing we need, by the way, is actually to stop monkeying around with this.

-We need to get the the the a book I've uh mentioned before on this show called The Size of Nations, uh and it basically points out that the the wealthiest and most successful nations in the world are the small countries.
+And it basically points out that the wealthiest and most successful nations in the world are the small countries.

-They're places like uh Singapore, uh places like Norway.
+They're places like Singapore, places like Norway.

 All the big places bust up.

-Soviet Union, bust up, Yugoslavia bust up.
+Soviet Union, bust up.

-Obamacare includes a tanning tax.
+Obamacare includes a tanning tax, a tanning tax.

 Why is that a federal responsibility?

-So who needs who needs to go to the tanning salon anyway?
+Who needs to go to the tanning salon anyway?

 Well, that's because you live in Hawaii or California.